nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 1. Finding the sales of a drink item while all sales are being shown.

    1. Prerequisites: List all sales using the `s-list` command.
 The full list of drinks sales will be shown.

-    2. Test case: `s-find BSBBT`
+   2. Test case: `s-find BSBBT`<br>
       Expected: BSBBT's sales data shown in the sales tracker panel.

-    3. Test case: `s-find BSBBT BSBM`
+   3. Test case: `s-find BSBBT BSBM`<br>
       Expected: BSBBT's sales data and BSBM's sales data shown in the sales tracker panel.

-    4. Test case: `s-find HUGB`
+   4. Test case: `s-find HUGB`<br>
       Expected: No drink's sales data shown in the sales tracker panel.

-    5. Test case: `s-find`
+   5. Test case: `s-find`<br>
-       Expected: Error details shown in the status message
+      Expected: Error details shown in the status message.